 |Our next scheduled ground ship date for East Coast locations is Monday October 23, 2017.
 We ship west of the Rockies most days.
 Ship dates are determined by travel time so plants do not spend weekends in transit.
 Please use residential addresses for East Coast shipping so plants arrive within 5 days.|

-If temperatures en route or at destination are projected to be above 80 degrees F, your plant order may be placed on hold to avoid damage.
-RIGHT NOW IT IS TOO HOT IN MANY PARTS OF THE COUNTRY TO SAFELY SHIP PLANTS.
+If temperatures in transit or at destination are projected to be above 80 or below 32 degrees F, your plant order may be placed on hold to avoid damage.
 We ship non-plant items every day.
 Please email us if you have questions about delivery times.
 We will contact you if weather precludes safe shipping of tender plants.
 You can also look at weather forecasts for points between our growing grounds in northern California and your location to see if the weather will be appropriate to ship safely.

 Many of our plants are not suitable for year-round growing outdoors in Zones 3-8.
 Please check your USDA Zone prior to placing an order so you can make the appropriate selection.

 New olive varieties include Nocellara del Belice, Bella di Cerignola, Cailletier and Lucques.
-These represent some of the most cherished table olives in the world and you'll find out why when you taste them.
+These represent some of the most cherished table olives in the world and you'll find out why when you pop one in your mouth.

 Michael Michaud's botanical tableware continues to dazzle.
 Fruits, leaves and bark are transformed into heirloom-quality plates, miniature boxes and serving pieces.
 His New York foundry is one of the few remaining that continue the ancient art of lost wax casting from natural objects.
 A new piece, the apple box, is now available and warrants close inspection.